xfbs-blog/tracing-linux-macos/tracing-linux-macos.lit.md

 ### on linux

-I set up an Ubuntu machine to do these tests.
-You'll need some packages to compile this example — `make`, a compiler (`gcc` or `clang` will do just fine), and I'l installing `musl` here, but it's optional, so if you don't want to use it, you don't have to.
+I'm using a fresh Ubuntu VM to perform these tests.
+You'll need some packages to compile this example — `make`, a compiler (`gcc` or `clang` will do just fine), and optionally `musl` and `musl-gcc`.

     $ apt update
     $ apt install -y build-essential musl musl-dev musl-tools

-Why musl?
-If we don't statically link to libc, there will be less clutter in the output, as loading the `ld` library and `libc` each produce syscalls.
-It's not really necessary, but it simplifies things for us right now.

-Why I'm using musl, you ask?
-Well, it's just for convenience really.
-Using musl means that your program is linked statically, and not dynamically, to it.
-And that means fewer syscalls, which translates to less clutter in the output.

-Compiling and running it, we get:
+Compiling and running it (if you don't want to use `musl`, just remove the `CC=musl-gcc`), we get:

     $ CC=musl-gcc make linux
     musl-gcc     safe.c   -o safe

     $ ./safe
-    oops, secret file is missing!
+    error: secret file is missing.

+Why musl?
+Statically linking to `musl` instead of dynamically linking to your system `libc` means thatthe program will need to do fewer syscalls at startup.

-So, what is the name of the file that it's trying to access? `strace` can help us out here.
-What it does is intercept and print all syscalls that the binary does, meaning that we can use it to snoop which file the binary is trying to open:
+So, what is the name of the file that it's trying to access? [`strace`](https://strace.io) can help us out here.
+What it does is intercept and print all syscalls that the binary does, which is helpful in trying to find out what a program does.
+Here's the output I got on my Ubuntu machine:

     $ strace ./safe
     execve("./safe", ["./safe"], [/* 23 vars */]) = 0